CodeByDrescher/multiscale-actin/README.md

 conda activate multiscale-actin
 ```

-which will create and then activate a conda environment called vivarium-models with all the required dependencies (including ReaDDy) installed.
+which will create and then activate a conda environment called multiscale-actin with all the required dependencies (including ReaDDy) installed.